verdaccio/website/website/blog/2019-02-24-migrating-verdaccio.md

 title: Verdaccio Migration Guides
 ---

 Verdaccio keeps backward compatibility with all versions since the first release `(v2.0.0)`, but there are some considerations you need to know before start a migration.

+<div id="codefund">''</div>

 ## Migrating from `sinopia@1.4.0` to Verdaccio 2.x/3.x

 > If you are using still using Sinopia, **we encourage you to migrate as soon as possible** due to Sinopia [has been abandoned](https://github.com/rlidwka/sinopia/issues/376).

 ### Installation with `npm`

 Using as example UNIX environments, the local storage is located within `~/.local/share/` folder.